somatechlat/somafractalmemory/docs/ops/KUBERNETES.md

 ```

 ---

+---
+### Migration Note: Redpanda → Confluent Kafka
+The default development broker has migrated from Redpanda to a single-node Confluent Kafka KRaft image due to intermittent async I/O resource exhaustion on some hosts.
+Helm values and deployment names may still reference `redpanda`; this is intentional backward compatibility.
+To continue using Redpanda keep the existing image and follow the legacy tuning steps.
+To use Confluent Kafka, swap the image and omit Redpanda-only flags—no application code changes are required.

 By following this playbook you should consistently achieve a healthy SomaFractalMemory cluster with all supporting pods online.
 Keep the values file under version control if you customize it further, and revisit this guide whenever the Helm chart gains new components.